John Tonelli: Later years

 In May 1991, the Kings left Tonelli unprotected in the NHL expansion draft.
 Then a free-agent, he said he sensed the Kings were not interested in his returning next season and instead signed with the Chicago Blackhawks.

 On February 18, 1992, Tonelli was traded to the Quebec Nordiques by Chicago for future considerations.
 He finished the season there before retiring.

 Tonelli finished his 1028-game NHL career with 325 goals and 511 assists for 836 points.

 Personal life

 The John Tonelli Arena in Milton, Ontario is named in his honour.
-He currently resides in Armonk, New York, working for Fidelity National Financial.
+In 2021 it was announced that the sports centre had secured investment from the Government of Canada and from the town of Milton to upgrade and make improvements to the skating rink as well as to spectator facilities and access.

 His older brother Ray was also a hockey and baseball player, and Tonelli's cousin is former NHLer Ryan Jones.

-With his ex-wife Karen, John has two daughters and a son, Jennifer, Ashley, Ryan and with his current wife Lauren he has 2 sons, Jordan, 19, and Zach, 18.
+With his ex-wife Karen, John has two daughters and a son, Jennifer, Ashley, Ryan and with his current wife Lauren he has 2 sons, Jordan, 19, and Zackary, 18.
 Tonelli coached his sons' hockey teams when they were younger.
+Zach and Jordan both play hockey for Brown University.

 Tonelli is the only player in history to score a regular-season goal on an assist by Gordie Howe and another regular-season goal on an assist by Wayne Gretzky.